 | Lists | GET | GET |

-Rule of thumb: anything that takes a tweet identifier or a search query is POST.
-Anything that takes a user identifier or a list ID is GET.
+The rule of thumb: a tweet identifier or a search query means POST; a user identifier or a list ID means GET.

-Three representative migrations, each in curl, Python, and JavaScript.
-These are the patterns you’ll repeat across your codebase.
+Three representative migrations follow, each in curl, Python, and JavaScript.
+These are the patterns you repeat across a read-path codebase.

 import requests